10 Big Benefits of CNC Milling

 2. Complex Geometries and Intricate Designs

-While additive manufacturing is the leader in complex geometries, CNC milling offers decent capabilities.
+While additive manufacturing is the leader in complex geometries, CNC milling uses multiple axes to perform operations such as face milling, plain milling, and form milling, enabling the production of intricate parts with high precision.
+CNC machining is a subtractive manufacturing process that creates parts by removing material from a workpiece, allowing for the production of complex geometries.
 CNC milling machines allow the production of complex shapes and intricate designs that would be difficult or impossible to achieve with manual machining or other manufacturing processes.

 3. High Material Efficiency